 So, based on the above formula, the ROE for World Fuel Services is:

-The 'return' is the profit over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.08.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.05 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

-A Side By Side comparison of World Fuel Services' Earnings Growth And 7.5% ROE
+World Fuel Services' Earnings Growth And 4.6% ROE

 Is World Fuel Services Efficiently Re-investing Its Profits?